 Yes, there are obstacles to landing these jobs and the gigs are certainly not without their shortcomings.
 You might wonder if they're really worth it.
 What's in this for you?

 Regular pay, for one thing.
 If you land with a publisher that wants to use your services on an ongoing basis, you could have a fairly consistent stream of work.
 Compare this to having to pitch every piece you write then keep your fingers crossed that someone will buy it...after you've already put in all the work.
 That's wasted time if you can't find a buyer.

 Ghostwriting can help you get your foot in the door if you're new to the publishing industry and just starting out.
 It provides what anyone entering any new field needs: experience.

 And if the reading public hates what you've produced?
 Not a problem.
 Ghostwriting offers anonymity.
 The publisher or named "writer" of the piece will take the rap, not you.

 Think Before You Act

-Step 1: Think before you act.
-Think long and hard about whether or not this is the right career path for you.
-Without a byline, you may end up with nothing to show once you've completed the project other than a paycheck, of course.
+Think long and hard about whether this is the right career path for you.
+Without a byline, you'll end up with nothing to show for your efforts after you've completed the project—other than a paycheck, of course.

 Be proactive and target publishers on your own.
-Don't be afraid to reach out with a letter of introduction or try cold calling.
-You can also find publishers through their associations like the American Book Packagers Association or the American Association of Publishers.
+Don't be afraid to reach out with a letter of introduction or even try cold calling.
+You can find publishers through their associations like the American Book Packagers Association or the American Association of Publishers.